Bonyaha/Exercises_TS/README.md

+*In this and following projects is used ts-node-dev instead of nodemon.
+It takes care of recompilation on every change, so restarting the application won't be necessary.*

 Since version 10.0 ts-node has defined @types/node as a peer dependency.
 If the version of npm is at least 7.0, the peer dependencies of a project are automatically installed by npm.
 If you have an older npm, the peer dependency must be installed explicitly: npm install --save-dev @types/node
 **Q**: what is peer dependancy in npm context?
 Explain to me in simplest form, please